OnePlus Nord review (hands on)

 Weight: 6.49 ounces (184g)

-The OnePlus Nord is here, with remarkably strong specs and a price that will terrify the competition.
+The OnePlus Nord is here, with remarkably strong specs and a price that could terrify the competition.

 - Check the Nord's competition: The best Android phones